Voulez-Vous (song)

 "Voulez-Vous" ([vule vu] voo-lay-voo; French for "Do you want?") is a 1979 song by the Swedish group ABBA, written and composed by Benny Andersson and Björn Ulvaeus.
 Agnetha Fältskog and Anni-Frid Lyngstad shared the lead vocals.
 It is the second track on the group's 1979 album of the same name.
-In the UK and Ireland, "Voulez-Vous" was released as a double A-side, though nearly everywhere else, "Voulez-Vous" was a single A-side.
+In the UK and Ireland, "Voulez-Vous" was released as a double A-side with "Angeleyes", though nearly everywhere else, "Voulez-Vous" was a single A-side.
 The double A side single is, as of September 2021, ABBA's 13th-biggest song in the UK, including both pure sales and digital streams.